badry-abderrahmane/Qontacs/README.md

-# AirOctect
+# Contacts
-AirOctect | The simple and powerful contact managment tool.
+Contacts | The simple and powerful contact managment tool.